ilixom/ilixomtest/doc/gitian-building.md

 ![](gitian-building/create_vm_file_location_size.png)

-- File location and size: at least 40GB; as low as 20GB *may* be possible, but better to err on the safe side
+- File location and size: at least 40GB; as low as 20GB *may* be posiltle, but better to err on the safe side
 - Click `Create`

 Get the [Debian 8.x net installer](http://cdimage.debian.org/debian-cd/8.2.0/amd64/iso-cd/debian-8.2.0-amd64-netinst.iso) (a more recent minor version should also work, see also [Debian Network installation](https://www.debian.org/CD/netinst/)).